-In accordance with CDC and CDPH guidance this list has been established to ensure student, parent, and staff safety upon the reopening of the school.
+In accordance with CDC and CDPH guidance and State/Cal-OSHA guidelines this list has been established to ensure student, parent, and staff safety upon the reopening of the school.
 While this list is not all inclusive, it serves our greater school community by outlining what steps we have taken to provide a safe learning environment.
 As we move forward these guidelines may adjust to best meet the needs of the school population.

 Cleaning and Disinfection

 All frequently touched surfaces will be cleaned throughout the day by both custodial and support staff.

 Classrooms will be thoroughly cleaned and disinfected each night.

 Hand sanitizer units have been placed in all classrooms and hallways.